Conditions

 • Not progressing into the second stage of labor (delivery of puppies or kittens) after 6-8 hours of the first stage of labor

-• Foul smelling discharge with no puppies or kittens delivered, or known that more should be delivered but are not
+• Foul-smelling discharge with no puppies or kittens delivered or knowing that more should be delivered but are not

 • Mother exhibiting muscle weakness, muscle spasms, tremors, muscle rigidity, or seizures

-• Straining for more than 20 minutes without production of a kitten or puppy
+• Straining for more than 20 minutes without the production of a kitten or puppy

-• Weak, intermittent contractions for 1 hours without production of a kitten or puppy
+• Weak, intermittent contractions for 1 hour without the production of a kitten or puppy

 • Passed fetal membranes but no puppies or kittens

-• More than 1 hour has passes between birth of puppies or kittens
+• More than 1 hour has passed between the birth of puppies or kittens

 • Intense abdominal pain and/or shock